dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 Components are generated as [C# partial classes](/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) and are authored using either of the following approaches:

-* A single file contains C# code defined in one or more [`@code`][1] blocks, HTML markup, and Razor code.
+* A single file contains C# code defined in one or more [`@code`][1] blocks, HTML markup, and Razor markup.
 Blazor project templates define their components using this single-file approach.
-* HTML markup and Razor code is placed in a Razor file (`.razor`).
-C# code is placed in a code-behind file defined as a partial class.
+* HTML and Razor markup are placed in a Razor file (`.razor`).
+C# code is placed in a code-behind file defined as a partial class (`.cs`).

 ::: moniker range=">= aspnetcore-5.0"

 > [!NOTE]
-> A component stylesheet for Blazor's [CSS isolation feature](xref:blazor/components/css-isolation) that defines component-specific styles is a separate file.
+> A component stylesheet that defines component-specific styles is a separate file (`.css`).
+Blazor CSS isolation is described later in <xref:blazor/components/css-isolation>.

 ::: moniker-end

 The following example shows the default `Counter` component with an [`@code`][1] block in an app generated from a Blazor project template.
-HTML markup, Razor code, and C# code are in the same file.
+Markup and C# code are in the same file.
 This is the most common approach taken in component authoring.

 `Pages/Counter.razor`: